 Qualitative Methods for Security Research (WS657)

 In the past I have taught WS507 Research Methods.
-This summer, Geoff Pond offered a directed reading course on methods for War Studies Doctoral students, and I contributed with readings and summaries to introduce qualitative methods.
+Both graduate and undergraduate students often approach research subjects for which their academic background may not have prepared them well.
 I have assembled some resources on this site that are intended to help graduate students and undergraduate thesis writers who may not have access to all the handbooks and reference works that provide the latest thinking about how to design research projects, collect and analyze qualitative data, and disseminate results.

 I typically supervise at least three or four students a year.
 Undergraduate supervisions may be a one-credit directed reading in a course I normally offer, but which is not scheduled, or it might be an honours thesis.
 Graduate supervisions may be projects or theses for the MA in War Studies, the RMC Masters of Public Administration (MPA) or the Masters of Defence Studies (MDS).
 I have also supervised Canadian Forces College students in the shorter “Solo Flight” written assignments.
 A list of supervisions can be found here.